PJ789/Autonomous-Car/README.md

 The car uses a Raspberry Pi Pico for its brains... running code on both cores, using the _official_ [Arduino Core based on Mbed RTOS which includes support for Pico.](https://github.com/arduino/ArduinoCore-mbed/tree/master/variants/RASPBERRY_PI_PICO).

-- Core0 provides DC steering motor & drive motor control , and route planning.
+- Core0 provides DC steering motor & drive motor control, and route planning.

 - Core1 operates an ultrasound 'radar' turret mounted on the roof